-Reviews below only relate to the ‘Morocco Overland zone’ (right) and only the most useful maps are mentioned.
-The north of Morocco is not considered, although you assume a map will be OK up there too.
+Reviews below only relate to the ‘Morocco Overland zone’ (left) and only the most useful maps are mentioned.
+The north of Morocco is not considered, although you assume any map will be OK up there too.

 About paper Morocco country maps

-Get a paper map of Morocco: they’re inexpensive, light, compact, don’t need recharging and give you the big picture which is great for planning at home, or deciding where to go next once out there.
+A paper map of Morocco is inexpensive, light, compact, doesn’t need recharging and gives you the big picture which is great for planning at home, or deciding where to go next once out there.
 You can’t do that on your smartphone or GPS, handy though they are.

 There are up to a dozen Morocco country maps in print and taking into account scale, price, clarity, date of publication, presence of a long/lat grid and so on, the maps below are recommended for on and off-highway travel in the south of Morocco.

-One thing quickly becomes clear: while you won’t get lost and die of thirst relying these maps, they’re all surprisingly inaccurate and tend to copy each other’s mistakes.
-Some minor routes shown as sealed are in fact little-used pistes, and some pistes depicted identically on several maps do not match the orientation shown, or don’t exist at all.
-A good example is the yellow road (on the RK-H) running from just west of Zagora northwest to ‘Aït-Hamane’.
-No such road exists.
-Zoom right in on Google maps and you’ll eventually find a very faint track (highlit right) that looks barely used, and yet it has been on the Michelin for years and was copied by RK-H as a ‘secondary asphaltic road’.
+One thing quickly becomes clear: while you won’t get lost and die of thirst relying these maps, they’re all surprisingly inaccurate and tend to copy each other’s errors.
+Some minor routes shown as sealed are in fact little-used pistes, and more commonly pistes depicted identically on several maps do not match the orientation shown, or don’t exist at all.
+Elsewhere roads sealed for years are not shown at all.

 Only £5.99 and best for planning, but fragile